 All students receive personalised feedback on their work from our tutors, and are able to contact them throughout the course if they have any questions or need further guidance.

 If you are interested in pursuing a science career, for example in areas such as medical science or forensics, this course offers a great opportunity to gain a foundation of knowledge in cell biology.
-If you have any questions about the course or would like to know more, then please get in touch with our specialist Science tutors today - they will be pleased to help you.
+If you have any questions about the course or would like to know more, then please get in touch using our Free Course Counselling Service - our specialist Science tutors will be pleased to help you.